Sunday, October 10, 2021

 Long before becoming engaged in Buddhist practice, I heard a piece by Yoko Ono called Stone Piece.
 In this piece, the listener is asked to simply listen to the sound of a stone aging.
 This experience of listening to literally nothing audible but as if it was music–listening to it with the kind of acoustic empathy that musical listening requires–was very epiphanic to me.
 It was a hearing that was disengaged from sound, and this objectless listening disclosed to me something meaningful about the mind and the world.
 It disclosed a world without edges and with limitless spaciousness; a world where any distinctions between idea and matter, and between externality and internality were completely dissolved.
 The listening that the Stone Piece invited seemed to go beyond musical modes of listening towards a completely unstructured experience where the forms of things could freely come and go without leaving any traces–in other words, an experience of emptiness.

-I was early on drawn to art experiences that, similarly, invited me to experiences of emptiness.
+I was early on drawn to art that seemed to invite to similiar experiences.
 In the visual field, I found something of this quality in the works of Agnes Martin and Lee Ufan.
-Martin herself described her paintings to be "about merging, about formlessness […] A world without objects, without interruption" (in Princenthal, 2015).
+Martin herself described her paintings to be "about merging, about formlessness […] A world without objects, without interruption" (in Princenthal 2015).
 The audience does not have to be committed to any particular institutionalized path of cultivation whatsoever to perceive this formlessness.
 This is one of the great qualities of art.
 There is no need to talk about ideas or concepts.
 Instead, there is the possibility to directly inspire and benefit the mind-bodies of sentient beings through the attunement between them and the art.

 When I later started to meditate, I recognized the sound of the aging stone in meditative experiences like an old friend.
 I realized that the listening afforded by the Stone Piece was comparable to the kind of listening that the Śūraṅgama instructs us to do.
 The question then becomes: had I been practicing the Śūraṅgama meditation without realizing it?
 If the answer is yes, what need is there for Buddhism if this meditation is accessible through such simple instruction as listening to an aging stone?

-Some might even say that not being fully content with these early art experiences and being spurred on by Ono's piece to get involved with institutionalized Buddhism is a mistake.
-Others would argue against such a statement and instead claim that such a point of view subscribes to a view of awakening that is too facile; it is not enough, they would argue, to once in a while have empty, nondual meditative experiences when encountering art.
+As Mumon said in his verse to the 30th case of The Gateless Gate, it is silly to search for anything else on a day with a blue sky.
+This mere attunement to emptiness is enough.
+Breaking this state by asking logical questions such as what comprises the nature of a Buddha is equally foolish as stealing things and then declaring yourself innocent (青天白日, 切忌尋覓, 更問如何, 抱贓叫屈).
+In this vein, some might say that not being fully content with these early art experiences and being spurred on by Ono's piece to get involved with institutionalized Buddhism–i.e., pondering further and asking questions about the nature of this attunement–is a mistake.
+Others would argue against such a statement and claim it to be a facile consideration of awakening; it is not enough, they would say, to occasionally have empty, nondual meditative experiences when encountering art.
 To reach further than these temporary experiences facilitated by listening to the aging stone, or encountering the infinite in the sculptural structures of Lee Ufan, we must ask for help and guidance from someone who can show us the way to complete, atemporal awakening.
 They would say that we must take refuge in the Buddha, Dharma, and Sangha.

 This imaginary conversation relates to one found within the Buddhist tradition, where a tradition of reliance upon scriptures goes hand in hand with a philosophical skepticism towards the use of language.
 In Zen, this skepticism is part of its origin story.
 The Buddha bestows upon Mahākāśyapa the shōbōgenzō (the "repository of the eye for the truth") in a wordless transmission from mind to mind, not relying on verbal utterances.
 The scene is of poetic beauty: the mahāmuni instigates the transmission by the simple act of holding up a flower.
 Stories such as these have, in certain circles, given rise to a negative view of language and given primacy to an overly idealized idea of 'pure' non-linguistic experiences.
 This skepticism of language and a focus on direct experience as primary was taken up by 20th-century artists influenced by Zen, such as Agnes Martin and John Cage.
 I believe these artists very well might have contended that the art experience is enough; there is no need for these 'pure' experiences to be colonized by 'institutional religion'.